-Explain how the Vendor will ensure that an in-depth assessment of each client/family unit will be conducted within five (5) days of intake.
+Describe the Vendor's process for assessment (comprehensive for all services, focused on each service, or another model).
+Describe the time frame for completion of the assessment.
+If an in-depth assessment of each client/family unit will be part of the chosen service delivery system, explain how the Vendor will ensure the assessment of each client/family unit within five (5) days of intake.
 Describe how the assessment will assess each client or family's presenting issues and ascertain each client or family's economic and integration status.
 Outline all of the elements to be included in the assessment.
+State whether this service will be performed by the Vendor or will be delivered through a subcontract with a current refugee services provider.
+Clearly describe and justify the chosen approach.

 A copy of the Vendor's proposed assessment(s) must be included in the reply.